mjahore/YouTube_DPD/README.md

 The YouTube miniseries can be viewed at: http://www.youtube.com/xxxxxxx.

 This source is laid out to mirror the progress that is made in each video.
-Briefly:
+The final, full code is contained in the Final_Code/ subdirectory of this repository.
+I've made every attempt to make the code as readable as possible with ample comments.

 ## Video 1: